 There are no vaccinations due this month.
 However, you could speak to your doctor about giving your child the flu vaccine.

 Common illnesses to look out for are the common flu, chicken pox, measles, mumps and possible food allergies.
 Also watch out for Hand Foot and Mouth disease.
-In almost all common illnesses, good hygiene practices will help prevent them.

 Previous month: 5 years 5 months